endlesstory0428/Graph-Cities/README.md

-# Atlas Edge Decomposition Algorithm + Waves decomposition
+# Wave decomposition algorithm + k-core decomposition

 This repo contains an implementation of an edge decomposition into waves.
 It also includes modifications of an implementation of an [edge decomposition based on fixed points of degree peeling][edge-decomp] used in [Atlas][atlas].